Mayur021/action-class-authority/paper.md

 ## Chapter 7.
 OWASP AISVS C9.2.6 and C9.2.7

 The verification-side standards artifact for the architecture described in Parts I and II is OWASP AISVS C9.2.6 and C9.2.7.
-Both requirements were merged into AISVS main on 2026-05-27 and are proposed for the 1.01 release.
+Both requirements were merged into the AISVS research chapter on 2026-05-27.
 They live in the C9 chapter — Orchestration and Agents — under the C9.2 section on high-impact action approval.

 ### C9.2.6 (verbatim, Level 2)